NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 The `Copy Element Class`, and `Copy CSS Path` buttons will copy the related information to the clipboard.
 You can use either one for the Query part of the configuration.
 CSS Path is always more specific and usually the best Query to use.
 The CSS Element Class can have unintended consequences on other elements that share the same CSS Class, but sometimes using a CSS Class is a good fallback if the CSS Path is not working to change the site.

+The CSS Path or CSS Element Class must be placed into the Query column in the Editor to "target" the element you wish to modify with one of the [functions](#ez-wildapricot-web-designer-functions) available in EZ WildApricot Web Designer.

 _COMPATIBILITY NOTE:_ The Copy Element Class and Copy CSS Path buttons only work on secure (https) websites.
 If your website is running insecurely, we recommend adding a [free SSL certificate to your custom domain](https://gethelp.wildapricot.com/en/articles/555).

 The `View Properties` button will display the details about that element, such as the text it contains, styling, and any resource links.

+The `View Error Log` button will open a new window and display any errors that have been encountered in the currently loaded configuration file (config.csv, english.csv or language.csv).

 ---